 - 1. To understand the difference between generalised and focal seizures. - 2.
 To be able to make a link between the functions of the brain and the symptoms of focal seizures. - 3.
 To be able to explain why specific actions are taken during seizure first aid for a tonic clonic seizure. - 4.
-To be able to appreciate that epilepsy can affect a young person both emotionally and socially.
+To understand how epilepsy can impact a young person both emotionally and socially and suggest ways to help.